-Next-generation High Capacity Signalling technology will be installed on the Metro Tunnel and on the Cranbourne, Pakenham and Sunbury lines to deliver more trains, more often during peak times.
+Next-generation High Capacity Signalling technology is being installed on the Metro Tunnel and on the Cranbourne, Pakenham and Sunbury lines to deliver more trains, more often during peak times.

 The bigger, more modern trains running on this new network will provide capacity for 121,000 passengers every week on the Cranbourne and Pakenham lines during peak periods – that’s 45% more peak capacity.

-Existing signals used along these lines will be also be updated so trains that use High Capacity Signalling and those that use conventional signalling – such as freight and regional passenger services – can safely and efficiently operate on the 1 system.
+Existing signals used along these lines are also being be updated so trains that use High Capacity Signalling and those that use conventional signalling – such as freight and regional passenger services – can safely and efficiently operate on the one system.

 Moving block signalling

 High Capacity Signalling is the hi-tech 'moving block' signalling system used around the world that enables trains to automatically adjust their speed to maintain a safe distance from the train in front.